jakobjanot/ML-Cutter/README.md

 <img src="https://raw.githubusercontent.com/KasperJuunge/mlcutter/main/mlcutter-color.png" align="center">

-Template for developing machine learning models as packages.
+Machine learning models should be developed as packages.
+This template helps you with that! 💪📦

 ## How to get started?
-[Cookiecutter](https://github.com/cookiecutter/cookiecutter) is used to generate the machine learning model package template.
+[Cookiecutter](https://github.com/cookiecutter/cookiecutter) is used to generate the template.
 So first install cookiecutter with pip:

 ``` bash
 pip install cookiecutter